xpepermint/approvedjs/README.md

 const mongo = await MongoClient.connect('mongodb://localhost:27017/approved');
 ```

 The `handle` method handles the `ValidationError` by default.
 To handle a `MongoError`, we need to define a handler.
-Note that we also use the [mongo-error-parser](https://github.com/xpepermint/mongo-error-parser) helper for parsing MongoError message (don't forget to install it).
+Here we also use the [mongo-error-parser](https://github.com/xpepermint/mongo-error-parser) helper for parsing MongoError message (don't forget to install it).

 ```js
 import mongoParser from 'mongo-error-parser';